 The 21st century is an urban century, one in which the human condition has become an urban condition.
 The Global Urbanism Studio, an immersive 12-week summer experience, responds to this challenge and provides students the opportunity to study and experience significant global cities in comparative perspective.
 These cities are marked by an active culture and lively arts and design scene; their urban fabric is challenged by rapid growth, environmental stress, social complexity, and the need for a new approach to urbanism.

-Each year the studio selects a fast-growing city in Asia to compare and contrast with an American city.
-Over the past five years various themes of urban intensification have been explored, with particular focus on sustainability, vertical urbanism, hydo-urbanism, emergent urbanism, and the creation of everyday lively, livable, and socially transformational urban interventions.
-Sites have included Shanghai, Singapore, Tokyo, Hong Kong, Mexico City, San Francisco, and Chicago.
+Each year the studio selects a fast-growing city in Asia, Africa, or South America to compare and contrast with an American city.
+Over the past five years various themes of urban intensification have been explored, with particular focus on sustainability, vertical urbanism, hydro-urbanism, emergent urbanism, and the creation of everyday lively, livable, and socially transformational urban interventions.
+Sites have included Johannesburg, Dubai, Shanghai, Singapore, Tokyo, Hong Kong, Mexico City, San Francisco, and Chicago.

 The studio is supported by a seminar on the history, theory, and methods of global urbanism, and a robust visiting international guest lecturer program that provides valuable local insight into the cultural, artistic, and social conditions of the city.
 The studio is open to all architecture, landscape architecture, and urban design students.

-Summer 2015: Johannesberg+ Dubai
+Summer 2015: Johannesburg + Dubai